 He feels French and has considerable experience with Cabernet Sauvignon, but not much, he admits, with Merlot, which is Sangiovese’s partner in the Luce blend.
 But in Montalcino Merlot is quite different from Bordeaux Merlot anyway, he says.
 In Montalcino it has much thicker skins when ripe, “probably because of the amount of light and sun”.
 As for Sangiovese (aka Brunello), “it was something new for me”.
 New and by no means an easy variety like Cabernet Sauvignon or Merlot.
 And not one Ruini warms to universally.
 He doesn’t like traditional Brunello di Montalcino, but he does like the modern interpretation, which is fortunate because his Luce winemaking portfolio includes a small volume of Brunello made in a contemporary style.

-Winemaker Stefano Ruini setting up the vertical tasting of Luce della Vita and Luce Brunello and the pre-release first vintage of Lux Vitis Cabernet Sauvignon in the new winery's tasting room
+Winemaker Stefano Ruini setting up the vertical tasting of Luce della Vite and Luce Brunello di Montalcino and the pre-release first vintage of Lux Vitis Cabernet Sauvignon in the new winery's tasting room

 "I think it was a good thing not to have much experience of Sangiovese" I assumed, then, that Lamberto Frescobaldi had encountered Ruini or wines he had made.
 Not so.
 “He called me out of the blue”, says Ruini.
 A point confirmed by the Marquese later: “I didn’t know him.
 We got his name from a professor in northern Italy and called him.
 I wanted someone with experience [outside Italy].
 I like the preciseness exercised in French wineries.
 I think it was a good thing not to have much experience with Sangiovese.
 He has the experience of doing things properly, of taking care of the details.
 He has the humility of knowing that a mistake at this level of wine costs a lot.”